walmartlabs/concord-website/docs/plugins/terraform.md

 ## Planning the Changes

-The `plan` action executes `terraform plan` in the process' working directory or in a directory specified in `dirOrPlan` parameter:
+The `plan` action executes `terraform plan` in the process' working directory or in a directory specified in `dir` parameter:

 ```yaml
 # run `terraform plan` in `${workDir}`